Learn More

 There is no cure for most types of dementia, including Alzheimer's disease and Lewy body dementia.
 Treatments may help to maintain mental function longer, manage behavioral symptoms, and slow down the symptoms of disease.
 They may include:

-- Medicines may temporarily improve memory and thinking or slow down their decline.
+- Medicines, which may temporarily improve memory and thinking or slow down their decline.
 They only work in some people.
 Other medicines can treat symptoms such as anxiety, depression, sleep problems, and muscle stiffness.
 Some of these medicines can cause strong side effects in people with dementia.
 It is important to talk to your health care provider about which medicines will be safe for you.

 - Occupational therapy to help find ways to more easily do everyday activities